cobalthq/cobalt-product-public-docs/content/en/BestPractices/SSTI-prevention.md

 However, there is a drawback to this solution.
 Configuration errors can put your environment at risk.

-#### Sandboxing
+### Set Up a Sandbox Environment

-The aim is to provide a closed environment where risky modules and features are disabled.
-For example, if user-supplied data is interpreted, it cannot provide access to other components or data.
+You can turn off risky modules and features in a closed sandbox environment.
+This allows you to limit access to other application components.

-It may be challenging to create a sandbox environment, and misconfigurations may result in bypassing the environment.
+It may be challenging to create a sandbox environment.
+Misconfigurations may result in bypassing the environment.

 #### Logic less template
 A logic-less engine template exists, which separates visual rendering from code interpretation.
 Mustache is one of the most popular.